-They both nodded and we spent a couple more hours talking about their plans.
+They both nodded and we spent a couple more hours talking about their plans and catching up.
 Sol was hesitant at first because of my breakup but I insisted.
 She shouldn’t hide her happiness just because of me even though it was very considerate of her.

 They’re together for almost as long as I was with John, well we broke up so, no more.
 I like seeing them together though, they complete each other.

 At midnight, I decide to call it a night; I worked for fifteen days straight without a day off and I know I won’t be able to keep my eyes open for much longer.
 When I go inside the bar to pay for the drinks, I see a familiar redhead in a small group of friends.
 He slightly turns his head to the side and I recognize him instantly; my heart warms up at the sight of him because I haven’t seen him in a long while!

 “You fucker, what are you doing here?”
 I call at the guy and he swivels to face me, with a wide smile on his face.